alexlerikos/Projector/README.md

 # Projector
 An AVFoundation based video player that allows the color scheme and UI to be easily changed to your product's branding specifications

-## Setup
+## Example Setup

-- import the Projector Framework and Add it to your View Controller
+- Import the Projector framework and add it to your View or View Controller

 ```swift
 import Projector